AlexCharlton/hyperscene-chicken/README.md

 Returns a pointer to the number of visible lights in the scene currently being rendered.

+    [procedure] (current-ambient-light)

+Returns a pointer to the `(r g b)` color of ambient light in the scene currently being rendered.

     [procedure] (current-light-positions)

-A pointer to the array of packed `(x y z)` positions of the visible lights in the scene currently being rendered.
+Returns a pointer to the array of packed `(x y z)` positions of the visible lights in the scene currently being rendered.

     [procedure] (current-light-colors)

-A pointer to the array of packed `(r g b)` colors of the visible lights in the scene currently being rendered.
+Returns a pointer to the array of packed `(r g b)` colors of the visible lights in the scene currently being rendered.

     [procedure] (current-light-intensities)

-A pointer to the array of intensities of the visible lights in the scene currently being rendered.
+Returns a pointer to the array of intensities of the visible lights in the scene currently being rendered.

     [procedure] (current-light-directions)

-A pointer to the array of packed `(x y z spotAngle)` directions and angles of the visible lights in the scene currently being rendered.
+Returns a pointer to the array of packed `(x y z spotAngle)` directions and angles of the visible lights in the scene currently being rendered.

     [procedure] (make-material R G B SHININESS)